AccurateMeasure/Automation-of-Real-Time-Dashboard-Update/SetUp_and_Configurations.md

 ## Installing Required Libraries

-To set up the pyhton environment the necessary libraries where installed which include: smtplib, email, msal, pyspark, requests.
+To set up the python environment the necessary libraries where installed which include: smtplib, email, msal, pyspark, and requests.

 **smtplib:** use to send email